mridul037/mridul037/README.md

 **Quote of the hour:**

-I’ve got this need to program.
-I wake up in the morning with sentences of a literate program.
-Before breakfast — I’m sure poets must feel this — I have to go to the computer and write this paragraph and then I can eat and I’m happy.
+A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.

-~ Donald Knuth
+~ Tony Parisi (software developer)
 <pre>

 </pre>